Hecke algebra action on twisted motivic Chern classes and K-theoretic stable envelopes: Resolution of matrix Schubert varieties

 \section{Resolution of matrix Schubert varieties}

-Before proceeding with the proof let us describe the geometry of resolutions of $\XX_w$.
+Before proceeding with the proof of Theorem \ref{indukcja_macierzowa} let us describe the geometry of resolutions of $\XX_w$.
 We will extend the construction of the Bott-Samelson resolution in our case, basically applying the more general method of \cite{BenderPerrin}.